I wanted to empower people to be able to make choices in their lives, for themselves and to have privacy and anonymity.

-Black markets aren’t inherently evil, sometimes they’re even necessary for our survival.
+Black markets aren’t inherently evil and sometimes they’re even necessary for our survival.
 Instead they deal in both good and bad things, each of which should be considered on a case-by-case basis.

 What can you buy on a darknet market?

-For instance you cannot hire a hitman on a darknet market.
+For instance it’s very difficult, if not impossible, to hire a hitman on a darknet market.
 This is a myth made popular by the false accusations against Ross Ulbricht, the creator of the first darknet market Silk Road.
-The rumor was manufactured by corrupt federal agents (who got sentenced), yet their “evidence” was used by prosecutors and news media to make an example out of Ross.4
+The rumor was manufactured by corrupt federal agents (who got sentenced), yet their “evidence” was used by prosecutors and news media to make an example out of Ross.

 Darknet market operators generally block things that are harmful to others.
 Murder harms others, so it’s banned.
 Child porn is also harmful, so it’s banned.
 Even very dangerous drugs, such as fentanyl, might be unavailable.
 (But of course the ban isn’t 100% effective, just as everywhere else in society.)